dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/lua-tracker/Lua-tracker-setup.md

 The Snowplow Lua Tracker is published to [LuaRocks] [luarocks], the popular deployment and management system for Lua modules.

-This makes it easy to either install the tracker locally, or add it as a dependency into your own LuaRocks-based app.
+This makes it easy to either install the tracker locally, or to add it as a dependency into your own LuaRocks-based app.

-To install the Snowplow Lua Tracker (assuming you already have LuaRocks installed):
+To install the Snowplow Lua Tracker locally (assuming you already have LuaRocks installed):

     $ luarocks install SnowplowTracker